pbayer/DiscreteEventsCompanion.jl/docs/src/approach.md

 - we can setup conditional events with `event!(clk, fun, cond)` where sampling is switched on implicitly and the condition `cond` is checked every time interval `Δt`.

-With sampling we can model periodic events but no stochastic event sequences of DES.
+With sampling we can model periodic events but no stochastic event sequences, characteristic of DES.
 Sampling is useful for DES if we have repeated or periodic events interacting with them or if we want to check for conditions or if we want to trace or visualize the system periodically.

 ## Event scheduling

-Following Cassandras[^1] we can consider DES as stochastic timed automata ``(\mathcal{E},\mathcal{X},\Gamma,p,p_0,G)`` where
+Following Cassandras[^1] we can consider discrete event systems (DES) as stochastic timed automata ``(\mathcal{E},\mathcal{X},\Gamma,p,p_0,G)`` where

 ```math
 \begin{array}{rl}